 A 12-day summit designed to protect the planet's most troubled wildlife concluded last week, and by many accounts it was a roaring success.
-Endangered species won't be saved from the brink of extinction overnight, but compared with the glacial pace of many similar environmental conferences — namely United Nations climate talks — the 2013 Convention on International Trade in Endangered Species (CITES)
+Endangered species won't be saved from the brink of extinction overnight, but compared with the glacial pace of many similar environmental conferences — namely United Nations climate talks — the 2013 Convention on International Trade in Endangered Species (CITES) was action-packed.

 That's especially important because, unlike annual U.N. climate negotiations, CITES is held just once every three years.
 It's often bogged down by countries that have vested interests in exploiting certain species, and while that still happened at this year's CITES in Bangkok, pro-conservation countries also banded together to force significant action on several fronts, raising hopes that global wildlife laws may finally be growing teeth.